 Item 10.
 The College will investigate the possibility of a 0-based budget model.
-(Standard III.D.1.d)
+Standard III.D.1.d

-While 0-based budgeting was noted E3.10.1 Budget Update 02-07-2012 Student Services Council Minutes] it was only briefly discussed, and at the recommendation of the Vice President of Finance and Administration (VPFA), not pursued.
+While 0-based budgeting was noted [evidence here], it was only briefly discussed, and at the recommendation of the Vice President of Finance and Administration (VPFA), not pursued.
 The VPFA's rationale is that with an overall budget that expends virtually all funds on compensation and mandatory and required expenditures (such as utilities, software licensing, leases, maintenance contracts, audit, election, etc), that there are little discretionary funds available to create a 0-based budget for SCC.